NautiluX/ocenv/README.md

 `ocenv` creates a directory in `~/ocenv/` for each cluster named by the alias.
 It contains an `.envrc` to set `$KUBECONFIG` and `$OCM_CONFIG` when the user enters the directory.

 You can run `ocenv my-cluster` to create a new environment or switch between environments.
 Each environment will use a separate `$KUBECONFIG` so you can easily switch between them.
+`my-cluster` in this case is an alias that you can use to identify you cluster later.

-Optionally, you can run `ocenv -c my-cluster-id` to set the `$CLUSTERID` variable in the environment.
+Optionally, you can run `ocenv -c my-cluster-id my-cluster` to set the `$CLUSTERID` variable in the environment.
 This is useful to log in to OSD clusters.
-When using `ocm` you can use the shorthands `ocl` to log in to the cluster, and `oct` to create a tunnel when inside the environment, and `ocb` to log in with the backplane plugin.
+When using `ocm` you can use the shorthands `ocl` to log in to the cluster, `oct` to create a tunnel when inside the environment, and `ocb` to log in with the backplane plugin.

 You can leave an environment by pressing `ctrl+D`.